thenbrent/paypal-digital-goods/README.md

 ## Limitations:

-The class currently only supports recurring payments as this is all that I required.
+The class currently only supports one recurring payment as this is all that I required.

 Future versions may include